Skip to content

 breeze.accessible_org_ids = comma-separated list or '*'

 These variables are set via set_config() within the request transaction context using Node.js AsyncLocalStorage.
-Queries that don’t have proper context set will fail — there is no default permissive state.
+Queries that don’t have proper context set will fail — there is no default permissive state, and the bare connection pool is forbidden in request code.

 ComponentDescription